Booking Policies & Safety Measures – from May 17th 2021

-Despite the restrictions related to the pandemic, we aim to provide the same Old Bridge welcome and hospitality that you have come to expect in the past.
+We are delighted to re-open in May 2021.
+We aim to provide the same Old Bridge welcome and hospitality that you have come to expect in the past.

-Obviously, things are a little different now, so here are some guidelines to give you a clear idea of what to expect.
-These will be updated as regulations change (again) and we adapt to them.
+Obviously, things are still a little different, so here are some guidelines to give you a clear idea of what to expect.
+These guidelines will be updated as regulations change, and we adapt to them.

-Restaurant tables can be booked 12-3pm and 6-8.30pm daily.
+Restaurant tables can be booked 12-3pm and 6-9pm daily.
 We also take a few Full Afternoon Tea bookings at 3.30/4pm.
-Last orders are at 10pm and all non-residents must leave the building by 11pm.

 And finally, for all restaurant bookings, we have a minimum spend of £18 per person.